Sufi philosophy: Lataif-e-sitta

 Drawing from Qur'anic verses, virtually all Sufis distinguish Lataif-as-Sitta ("the six subtleties") as: Nafs, Qalb, Sirr, Ruh, Khafi, and Akhfa.
 These lataif (singular: latifa) designate various psycho spiritual "organs" or, sometimes, faculties of sensory and suprasensory perception.
 They are thought to be parts of the self in a similar manner to the way glands and organs are part of the body.

 Subtle bodies

 Ruh (spirit)

 Some mystics named ruh as "batin" or "the esoteric self" or "qalb".
-The Sufi, mostly believes in a strong soul as it brings him close to Divine.
+The Sufi mostly believes in a strong soul as it brings him close to the Divine.
 Soul is strengthened by the spiritual training given by the perfect spiritual guide.
 This eventually leads to the nearness to Allah.
 Also it is stated in hadith Qudsi that "Whoever recognizes his self, undoubtedly, recognized his Allah".
 Hence, death is not the end but in fact it is the beginning to the eternal life which is only endowed to the soul and not to the body.